skjolber/jackson-syntax-highlight/README.md

      * colon
      * whitespace

-Primarily intended for adding coloring while doing minimal changes to existing applications.
+The library is primarily intended for adding coloring while doing minimal changes to existing applications.
 For example, coloring of status codes during unit testing.

 ## License
 [Apache 2.0]